domschl/syncognite/README.md

 ## History

+* 2022-03-24: Serious bug fixed in stateful optimizers (incl.
+Adam): state was lost on each call, causing slow convergence.
 * 2022-03-22: Started v2-branch Removed CUDA and other external graphics libs.
 * 2021-10-10: Moved CI from travis (defunct) to github workflows.
 Valgrind currently disabled.
 * 2021-08-21: eigen update to 3.4 release